louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 ### Quetiapine (Seroquel) [^54d8e1a3].
 FDA (2025).
 Medium credibility.

-Common adverse reactions (1-10%) associated with the use of quetiapine fumarate PO (also known as Seroquel) include: abdominal pain, akathisia, amblyopia, anxiety, arthralgia, asthenia, ataxia, back pain, ↑ blood glucose, blurred vision, cough, dental pain, depression, dysarthria, dyskinesia, dyspepsia, dysphagia, dystonia, extrapyramidal signs, fatigue, fever, gastroenteritis, gastroesophageal reflux disease, hypersomnia, hypertension, hypertonia, hypoesthesia, hypotension, hypothyroidism, incoordination, increased appetite, infection, irritability, lethargy, ↑ liver enzymes, loss of balance, muscle twitching, nasal congestion, nausea, nightmares, orthostatic hypotension, pain, pain in extremity, palpitations, paresthesia, parkinsonism, peripheral edema, pharyngitis, restless legs syndrome, rhinitis, ↑ serum ALT, ↑ serum AST, ↑ serum prolactin, sinusitis, skin rash, speech disturbance, sweating, syncope, tachycardia, tremor, urinary tract infections and vomiting.
+Common adverse reactions (1–10%) associated with the use of quetiapine fumarate PO (also known as Seroquel) include: abdominal pain, akathisia, amblyopia, anxiety, arthralgia, asthenia, ataxia, back pain, ↑ blood glucose, blurred vision, cough, dental pain, depression, dysarthria, dyskinesia, dyspepsia, dysphagia, dystonia, extrapyramidal signs, fatigue, fever, gastroenteritis, gastroesophageal reflux disease, hypersomnia, hypertension, hypertonia, hypoesthesia, hypotension, hypothyroidism, incoordination, increased appetite, infection, irritability, lethargy, ↑ liver enzymes, loss of balance, muscle twitching, nasal congestion, nausea, nightmares, orthostatic hypotension, pain, pain in extremity, palpitations, paresthesia, parkinsonism, peripheral edema, pharyngitis, restless legs syndrome, rhinitis, ↑ serum ALT, ↑ serum AST, ↑ serum prolactin, sinusitis, skin rash, speech disturbance, sweating, syncope, tachycardia, tremor, urinary tract infections and vomiting.

 ---

-### Off-label use of quetiapine (...) [^59c49d2f].
+### Off-label use of quetiapine… [^59c49d2f].
 JAMA Network (2016).
 Excellent credibility.

 Off-label use of antipsychotic medication is increasing, particularly the use of quetiapine for sleep, owing to its sedating properties.
 1 This is a cause for concern given important adverse effects, including drug-induced diabetes and parkinsonism, weight gain, neuroleptic malignant syndrome, oversedation, and risk of arrhythmia.
 2 We describe quetiapine use in a prospective cohort of medical inpatients and the proportion of in-hospital use that is perpetuated on discharge.
 One of us retrospectively reviewed all medical records for quetiapine dose and indication.
 In the absence of a documented comorbid psychiatric condition or evidence of delirium it was inferred that once-nightly quetiapine was being given for sleep.
 Categorical variables were compared using χ2 and continuous variables using Wilcoxon rank-sum or the Kruskal-Wallis test as appropriate.